 Soyeon Pak "Karen" Laub advises clients on the full spectrum of intellectual property (IP) matters, including patent prosecution, licensing, technology transfer, mergers and acquisitions (M&A), IP due diligence, open source software (OSS), and strategic counseling.
+Karen is a co-leader of the IP Open Source Software Working Group.
 She has experience with technologies relating to computer hardware, software, wireless communications (Wi-Fi, Bluetooth, LTE, OFDMA), semiconductors, circuits, ASICs, chip packaging, data storage, displays, aerospace, defense, automotive, consumer products, financial services, Software as a Service (SaaS), and medical and healthcare.

 Karen has worked extensively to help companies maximize their competitive position and profits from proprietary IP.
 These matters include negotiating more than 1,000 complex licensing, development, supply, transfer, and employee/consulting agreements; conducting due diligence for more than 500 M&As valued up to more than $1 billion; managing worldwide patent portfolios having 7,000-plus cases; rendering more than 300 infringement/validity patent opinions; and handling 100-plus OSS license projects and reviews.
 Karen also regularly prepares and prosecutes US and foreign patent applications.